 Beech Gardens is part of the podium immediately above Beech Street (the tunnel).
 It is the start of the North Podium – the upper level of the podium.
 You can look over the wall down into Defoe Place.
 Beech Gardens is surrounded by John Trundle Court, Bunyan Court and Bryer Court.
 It also extends towards Ben Jonson House and then on towards Cromwell Tower.
 There are shaped flower beds let into the tiled surface of the podium.

 Beech Gardens incorporates a small water feature with a fountain and a ‘sculpture’ (possibly) but it could just be a large rock.

 There was a major refurbishment which seemed to go on for years – in fact it did go on for years.
 The whole area was dug up so they could reline the podium to prevent water seeping into the buildings underneath.
 Before this upheaval the flower beds were quite formal.
 The flowers were regularly replaced by the City’s gardeners during the Spring and Summer months to ensure a constantly fabulous and colourful display to improve the day for any lucky person strolling by or relaxing and reading a paper on one of the benches.

-Beech Garden before the 2015 refurbishment – and hopefully as it will be once more.
+Beech Gardens before the 2015 refurbishment – and hopefully as it will be once more.

-Since the refurbishment the gardeners seem to have opted for a more natural look.
+Since the refurbishment the gardeners seem to have opted for a more naturalistic look.